Two Killed During Chaotic Night of Crime in Burlington

 Murad, who joined officers and detectives at the double homicide scene, said the hourslong trail of chaos in the city was unprecedented.

-“We're talking about a night that would have been a busy night in any single precinct in the entire country,” said Murad, a former member of the NYPD.
+“We're talking about a night that would have been a busy night in any single precinct in the entire country,” said Murad, a former member of the New York Police Department.
 “I worked in the Bronx.
 I worked in Manhattan north.
 I don't remember a night like this.”